return42/sphkerneldoc/linux_src_doc/fs/ntfs/mft_h.rst

 paths and via the page cache write back code paths or between writing neighbouring mft records residing in the same page.

-Locking the page also serializes us against ->\ :c:func:`readpage`\  if the page is not uptodate.
+Locking the page also serializes us against ->readpage() if the page is not uptodate.

 On success, clean the mft record and return 0.
 On error, leave the mft